'Only Murders in the Building' Season 5: Everything We Know

 Who will be in the cast of 'Only Murders in the Building' season 5?

 Spoilers for the Only Murders in the Building season 4 finale ahead.
-Now that we know who made it out of OMITB season 4 alive—as well as next season's murder victim—we can confirm that all of the series' central cast will return.
+Since we know who made it out of OMITB season 4 alive—as well as next season's murder victim—we can confirm that all of the series's central cast will return.
 That includes the main trio Steven Martin (Charles Haden-Savage), Martin Short (Oliver Putnam), Selena Gomez (Mabel Mora), Michael Cyril Creighton (Howard Morris), Jackie Hoffman (Uma Heller), and Da'Vine Joy Randolph (Detective Williams).
-We're also keeping all our fingers and toes crossed that Meryl Streep will return to reprise her role of Loretta Durkin-Putnam.
-Since her character is filming in New Zealand, the OMITB team is likely keeping her storyline open depending on Streep's upcoming schedule.
+Meryl Streep will also return as a guest star, reprising her role of Loretta Durkin-Putnam.

 Meanwhile, the end of season 4 set up two characters to become some of the main focus in the upcoming murder mystery.
 After he was found dead in the Arconia's courtyard fountain, Lester the doorman (played since season 1 by Teddy Coluca) is guaranteed to return via extensive flashbacks.
 Meanwhile, Deadline reports that Téa Leoni has officially joined OMITB season 5 as "Sofia Caccimelio, wife of Nicky 'The Neck' Caccimelio, a missing person with ties to the Caputo crime family mentioned previously in episode 9 this season."